bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 #### I want to run requests from a server and I need customer impersonation abilities

-You should use a Customer Impersonation Storefront API Token, and store it securely on your server like other secrets.
+Use a Customer Impersonation Storefront API Token and store it securely on your server like other secrets.
 When you need to run requests in the context of a particular Customer (for example, if they've logged in to your application), send their BigCommerce Customer ID along with the request as the `X-Bc-Customer-Id` header.

 <a id="complexity-limits" class="devdocsAnchor"></a>